teunreyniers/TCXRecalculator/README.md

 # TCXRecalculator

+Python scripts to modify tcx files

+*Recalculate distance*
-Python program to re-embed distance metrics into a TCX file, so you can keep valid distance, time, and heart rate statistics.
-The distance is recalculated using the GPS coordinates
+Python script to re-embed distance metrics into a TCX file using the GPS coordinates.

+*Set timings*
+Python program to set the timestamp for each trackpoint.
+You can specify the total amound of seconds and starttime.
+The amound of time between two timestamps will be set equal.

 ## Usage